Editor’s note: This post was originally published on Maintenance Connection’s blog in 2014.

 Encourage team success with ongoing CMMS training.

 At Maintenance Connection, we encourage all clients to immerse themselves in regular training of our software on an ongoing basis.
 We offer various options for clients to grow their knowledge of our CMMS and become better users.
-These options include Checkpoint, our annual user conference, on-site training, eLearning opportunities, and system audits.
+These options include Checkpoint, our annual user conference, our current Road Tour events, on-site training, eLearning opportunities, and system audits.

 We firmly believe that ongoing training is imperative to ensuring maximum satisfaction from our CMMS.
 If our users are not trained properly, the system is not going to work for them properly.